mtulio/mtulio.labs/docs/guides/ocp-aws-transit-gateway.md

-# Install a cluster with Transit Gateway
+# Install an OCP cluster on AWS with Transit Gateway

 !!! warning "Experimental steps"
     The steps described on this page are experimental, as usual on my lab's website! =]